dokan-dev/dokan-rust/README.md

 # Usage

 - `dokan-sys` can be used in exactly the same way as the native Dokan library.
 Read [Dokan's documentation](https://dokan-dev.github.io/dokany-doc/html/) for more information.
-- `dokan` has [detailed documentation hosted by docs.rs](https://docs.rs/dokan).
+- `dokan` has [detailed documentation](https://dokan-dev.github.io/dokan-rust-doc/html/dokan/) available.
 You can also find some examples in [the unit tests](https://github.com/dokan-dev/dokan-rust/blob/master/dokan/src/tests.rs) and existing projects like [yasfw](https://github.com/DDoSolitary/yasfw).